 Leasehold improvements are amortized over the shorter of the life of the lease or seven years.
 Equipment held under capital leases is recorded at the fair market value of the equipment at the inception of the leases.
 Equipment held under capital leases are amortized over the shorter of their estimated useful lives or the terms of the respective leases.
 Depreciation expense for Tempur-Pedic International was \$2,110 and \$14,686 for the two months ended December 31, 2002 and the twelve months ended December 31, 2003, respectively.
-Depreciation expense for Tempur World was \$8,151 and \$9,692 for the twelve months ended December 31, 2001 and the ten months ended October 31, 2002, respectively.
+Depreciation expense for Tempur World was \$8,151 and \$9,692 for the twelve months ended December 31, 2002, respectively.